Miceuz/triac-bloc/README.md

 triac-bloc
 ==========

-An universal power block based on triac.
+A universal power block based on triac.
 In essence this is a solid state relay that can be augmented with some bells and whistles.

 Bells and whistles:
  * Attiyny44 MCU on board